Binomial Generalized Linear Models: Caesarian Birth Study

 We see some enormous estimates and standard errors for some coefficients.
 The standard errors are the diagonal of the inverse of the Fisher information matrix.
 Therefore the values of the Fisher information are very small.
 Therefore, when we plot the log-likelihood it will have a very small second derivative, and will be very flat in these dimensions.

 This means that the estimates are likely to be very unreliable.
-Read the book in detail to understand why, but in summary, there are two rows with no infection counts, which means that certain conditions are not satisfied.
-See the section Uniqueness and existence of MLE’s (p.43 of textbook) for more information.
+Read the book in detail to understand why, but in summary, there are two rows with no infection counts, which means that certain conditions for uniqueness and existence of MLE’s are not satisfied.
+See p.43 of the textbook for more information.

 The book says ‘The reason is that data are too sparse with responses for the cell NOPLAN = 0, FACTOR = 0 and ANTIB = 1 all in the “yes” category, and for the cell NOPLAN = 1, FACTOR= 0 and ANTIB = 0 all in the “no” category.’ however, there is a typo.
 The first “yes” should instead say “no”.